aws-samples/amazon-connect-power-dialer/README.md

 ## Deploy the solution
 1. Clone this repo.

 `git clone https://github.com/molopa/PowerDialer4Connect`

 2. Build the solution with SAM.

+`sam build`

-`sam build` or `sam build -u` if you get an error message about Python requirements.
+if you get an error message about requirementsm you can try using containers.

+`sam build -u`

 3. Deploy the solution.

 `sam deploy -g`

-SAM will ask options about the name of the application (use "PowerDialer" or something similar) as all resources will be grouped under an application with this name; Region and a confirmation prompt before deploying resources, enter y.
+SAM will ask for the name of the application (use "PowerDialer" or something similar) as all resources will be grouped under it; Region and a confirmation prompt before deploying resources, enter y.
 SAM can save this information if you plan un doing changes, answer Y when prompted and accept the default environment and file name for the configuration.